 Additionally, the course covers more sensitive topics such as engaging parents whose child has experienced trauma, is involved in bullying or harassment, has a disability, or is an English language learner.
 Teachers will learn how to have difficult or “crucial” conversations in order to appropriately address scenarios in which emotions are strong, opinions vary, and stakes are high.
 The Safety, Order and Rights® value set is presented as one framework for clarifying classroom expectations and school goals, and is generally a framework that everyone can buy into -- including parents.

-This course will also walk participants through the steps of creating a plan for cultivating meaningful family engagement in their own practice.
-Participants will be prompted to compile best practices and key ideas throughout the course, which will culminate in the writing of a an action plan for implementing these important components.
+This course will also walk Educators through the steps of creating a plan for cultivating meaningful family engagement in their own practice.
+Teachers will be prompted to compile best practices and key ideas throughout the course, which will culminate in the writing of an action plan for implementing these important components.

 Enrolling in a Course:

 - Add the course to your Cart and continuing shopping, if you’d like to purchase more courses.

 - When you are ready to check out, go to your cart.
 You will be asked to log-in to your account or create a new account.